 Michelene is a native New Yorker but is proud to call St. Petersburg her home where she resides with her husband, Dr. Farhan Malik.

-Stephen Ponzillo is an Assistant Vice President & Community Relations Officer with Regions Financial Corporation.
-Anchored by Regions’ mission to make life better, Stephen is privileged to build partnerships with nonprofit organizations across West, Central and South Florida that allow the bank and its associates to focus their time, talents and financial resources toward causes that empower people through education, financial wellness and inclusive economic growth.
+Stephen Ponzillo is a Vice President & Community Relations Officer with Regions Financial Corporation.
+Anchored by Regions’ mission to make life better, Stephen is privileged to build partnerships with nonprofit organizations across West, Central and North Florida – which allow the bank and its associates to focus their time, talents and financial resources toward causes that empower people through education, financial wellness and inclusive economic growth.

-A passionate advocate committed to helping children and families overcome obstacles to success, Stephen is honored to champion the next generation of change-makers as a member of our board.
-He lives in Hillsborough County with his amazing wife and their precocious daughter Caroline, a proud member of Daisy Troop 1843.
+A passionate advocate committed to helping children and families overcome obstacles to success, Stephen is honored to champion the next generation of change-makers as a member of our Girl Scouts of West Central Florida Board and he recently chaired the Membership Sustainability Committee.
+He lives in Hillsborough County with his amazing daughter Caroline, a proud member of Daisy Troop 1843.

 Mary Pat King, CAE, was named CEO of Girl Scouts of West Central Florida (GSWCF) in March 2020.
 GSWCF serves nearly 18,000 members spanning eight counties: Hillsborough, Pinellas, Pasco, Hernando, Polk, Citrus, Sumter and Marion.